Childcare – What Employers And Employees Need To Know… Employee Childcare Regulations

-If discussed at the interview stage, there are considerable risks for businesses if mistakes are made with how the subject is discussed and the kinds of questions that are asked.
-And, with current employees, it is very likely that at some point a staff member will approach management or HR and say, “I need to ask something – it’s about my kids…”
+If discussed at the interview stage, there are considerable risks for businesses.
+They occur with how the subject is discussed and the kinds of questions that are asked.
+Similarly, with current employees, it’s very likely that a staff member will approach management or HR and say, “I need to ask something – it’s about my kids…”

 Clarity and Legislation

-The uncertainty around childcare should therefore be countered by robust policies that will allow employees and employers alike to feel confident about their legal entitlements.
-This, in turn, should improve the ability of employees to make informed choices about their careers and, in return, achieve their goals in the workplace.
+The uncertainty around childcare should therefore be countered by robust policies.
+These should allow employees and employers alike to feel confident about their legal entitlements.
+This should also allow employees to make informed choices about their careers and, in return, achieve their goals in the workplace.

-Emergency leave legislation covers situations where a carer has let down the employee, or if the child gets sent home from school.
-In this instance, parents have the right to a reasonable amount of unpaid leave to arrange alternative childcare – or cover it themselves as a last resort – however, this should be used in emergency situations only.
+Emergency leave legislation covers situations where a carer has let down the employee.
+It also covers if the child gets sent home from school.
+In these instances, parents have the right to a reasonable amount of unpaid leave to arrange alternative childcare or to cover it themselves as a last resort.
+However, this should be used in emergency situations only.

 There is also a range of options for financing childcare through statutory government schemes.
 These can finance all, or part, of certain childcare periods.
 For example, 15 hours free childcare a week is available for children over the age of three, while some childcare costs can be offset through child tax credit schemes.
 Perhaps more significantly for employers, there is the option for a childcare voucher scheme.
 Although not legally required to offer this